Pankakes102/mindex-java-code-solution/README.md

 implement my solution for this task.

 One of the first things that I noticed in this project was that there are no Javadocs.
-Being that this is a Coding challenge, I will refrain from editing the existing code and adding any updates where i may see fit.
+Being that this is a Coding challenge, I will refrain from editing the existing code and adding any updates where I may see fit.
 Such as:
 - adding in documentation to classes and methods.
 - Doing data validation within the existing service to check that the employee data is not empty or "invalid" or if an employee already exists with such data.
 - Adding/Implementing any new frameworks to help with the data structure (i.e. JPA Hibernate, to help with the relationships and automatic data fetching for employee records).
-- Updating the existing Controller to use @RequestMapping("/employee") in order to cut down on repetitive pathing for each endpoint.
+- Updating the existing Controller to use `@RequestMapping("/employee")` in order to cut down on repetitive pathing for each endpoint.

 #### Plan of attack
 In order to complete this task, the instructions state that i must declare a new REST Endpoint and Type.
-I was planning on creating a new controller specifically for the Reporting Structure, so that if there were any other actions needed for a Reporting Structure they could be added there, however after looking at this, i think im going to just append into the existing classes because the reporting structure cannot exist without employees, and it should be under "/employee/{id}/reporting-structure".
+I was planning on creating a new controller specifically for the Reporting Structure, so that if there were any other actions needed for a Reporting Structure they could be added there, however after looking at this, I think im going to just append into the existing classes because the reporting structure cannot exist without employees, and it should be under `/employee/{id}/reporting-structure`.
 To achieve this i will need to start by creating the Type, then update the Service Interface, then implement the service call and lastly expose the logic via the controller.